Datagirlcmr/react-calculator/README.md

 # Calculator App (React)
-This is a calculator built with the React Javascrupt framework..
+This is a calculator built with the React Javascript framework..

 ## Live Demo Link